fronchetti/egm-for-abb-robots/Unity-Example/README.md

+# Using Unity to define joints position in ABB robots
 - Import Egm.cs to Unity project (drag and drop)
 - Install NugetForUnity to install Google.Protobuf and Google.Protobuf.Tools (required to run Egm.cs).
 Restart Unity once installed.
 - Make sure your firewall allows inbound messages for the Unity version you are using.